crubier/Hexastore/readme.md

 ### Create a database

-Just require Hexastore
+Just require Hexastore, and then you can start creating stores everywhere !

     var Hexastore = require('Hexastore');

-And then you can start creating stores everywhere !

     var mydb = new Hexastore();

 ### Add triples